JulianMason/Python-Machine-Learning/README.md

 - `Test_data_example.csv`: Example test data file.
 - `Test_data_example_targets.csv`: Example test targets file.

-## Instructions

-1. Clone the repository.
-2. Run the Jupyter notebook to see the data analysis and model training process.
-3. Follow the steps in the notebook to train and evaluate your models.
-4. Use the inference script to make predictions on new, unseen data.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.